Skip to main content

 Creating New Steps

-In addition to all its out-of-the-box steps, Cycle enables testers to create their own CycleScript steps with step plugins starting in Cycle 2.20.
+In addition to all its out-of-the-box steps, Cycle enables testers to create their own CycleScript steps with step plugins.
+The current "simpler" plugin architecture is available starting in Cycle 2.26.
+The previous "old" plugin architecture first available in Cycle 2.20 is now deprecated and no longer supported after Cycle 2.26.

 Why should I create new steps?